-Reinstatement As A Regular Student From Non-Regular Status:
+Reinstatement as a Regular Student from Non-Regular-Student Status:

-Students who have attempted the maximum number of credits allowed under their program, but have not earned all of the credits necessary to complete their program may be allowed to enter non-regular status; however, they will never be eligible for readmittance to regular status in the program from which they were suspended or dismissed, but may continue on non-regular status up to the maximum period allowed for the purposes of completing all required credits.
-Further, these students who have entered non-regular status are not eligible for graduation (cannot receive a degree or diploma) from their programs, but can receive a certificate for the credits they successfully completed.
+Students who have attempted the maximum number of credits allowed under their program, but have not earned all of the credits necessary to complete their program may be allowed to enter non-regula-student status; however, they will never be eligible for readmittance to regular-student status in the program from which they were suspended or dismissed but may continue on non-regular-student status up to the maximum period allowed for the purposes of completing all required credits.
+Further, these students who have entered non-regular-student status are not eligible for graduation (cannot receive a degree or diploma) from their programs but can receive a letter of completion for the credits they successfully completed.